Barber, C. A, Master

 Soho Bazaar was opened in 1816 by army contractor John Trotter, who had earlier rebuilt nos.
 4,5 and 6 Soho Square into a warehouse.
 After the Napoleonic War he adapted it into a bazaar primarily for widows and daughters of army officers to sell their handiwork.
 Stalls and counters were hired by the day at 3 pence a foot.
 The venture was highly successful and described in 1843 as "still standing at the head of its class".
 It inspired various imitators including Oxford Street's Pantheon Bazaar.

-Barber's works are competently cut, have charm, and coupling this with his young age it was probably reason enough for his efforts to be displayed at the Great Exhibition of 1851.
+Barber's works are competently cut, have charm, and coupled to his young age, it was probably reason enough for his efforts to be displayed at the Great Exhibition of 1851.
 The official catalogue records how Barber cut "...figures and landscapes out of paper with scissors, no design having been first traced...".
+The facility appears inherited, as recent research discovered his father was freehand cutter and sometime painter Charles Lewis (Louis) Barber (1797-1845), who in 1820s advertisements claimed to cut a likeness in "...10 seconds without the aid of drawing or machine".

-It's worth noting Eliza became an accountant and assistant to pioneering daguerreotype photographer Antoine Claudet at the Adelaide Gallery in London's Strand sometime in the early 1840s.
-As her father is known to have cut silhouette profiles at the Gallery, it's entirely possible he helped secure her employment there.
+In January 1822 Barber Snr married Elizabeth Hopley (1804-1861) in her home town of Dover.
+'Master' Barber's brother, Charles Lewis Augustus Barber, was baptised in April 1824 in Yorkshire, and his sister Eliza Hopley Barber, was baptised in Dover in December that year.
+It's worth noting that Eliza became an accountant and assistant to pioneering daguerreotype photographer Antoine Claudet (1797-1867) at the Adelaide Gallery in London's Strand sometime in the early 1840s.
+As her father is presumed to have cut silhouette profiles at the Gallery, it's entirely possible he helped secure her employment there.

-2022 research discovered C.L.
-Barber to have been a "colourful" character.
-A serial bigamist, twice an insolvent debtor, he claimed, fraudulently, to have been a captain in the 15th Hussars and present at Waterloo.
-He also altered or added to his given names in records to accommodate his varied circumstances.
+Recent research discovered Barber Snr to have been a 'colourful' character.
+A serial bigamist, aeronaut, and twice an insolvent debtor, he also claimed fraudulently to have been a captain in the 15th Hussars and present at Waterloo.
+Additionally he altered or added to his given names in records to accommodate his varied circumstances.

-It's also a curious circumstance that as well as inheriting a modicum of his father's artistry, Charles Albert also developed a penchant as an adult to alter his own name.
+Also a curious circumstance is that as well as inheriting a modicum of his father's artistry, 'Master' Charles Albert Barber, as an adult, also developed a penchant for altering his own name.

 In the 1851 Census, the year Charles Albert's works were displayed at the Great Exhibition, he is recorded in London as an 11-year-old "scholar".
 His widowed mother is described as a "Dealer in Miscellaneous Articles", which possibly suggests straitened circumstances.